 List of Useful Chrome Actions

-While it’s practically impossible to list out all the Chrome Actions (there are over 15,000 of them), here are some of the most useful ones you might need regularly.
+While it’s practically impossible to list all the Chrome Actions (over 15,000), here are some of the most useful ones you might need regularly.

-However, check out this Chromium Source page if you wish to get acquainted with all Chrome Actions.
+However, check out this Chromium Source page to get acquainted with all Chrome Actions.

 - Open an Incognito tab: Type launch incognito mode or incognito.